xuanson2406/go-vcloud-director-fptcloud-m/README.md

 ## Contributions ##

-Contributions to `go-vcloud-director` are gladly welcome and range from participating in community discussions to submitting pull requests.
+Contributions to `go-vcloud-director-fptcloud` are gladly welcome and range from participating in community discussions to submitting pull requests.
 Please see the [contributing guide](CONTRIBUTING.md) for details on joining the community.